MAJOR DEPRESSIVE DISORDER

 At New Frontiers TMS, our aim is to obtain an accurate diagnostic picture and then match your treatments and medical advice to your unique individual circumstances.
 Treatments may include evidence-based medication management as well as various psychotherapy modalities (e.g. dialectical behavioral therapy, cognitive behavioral therapy, exposure response prevention).
 Dr. Yin not only offers you treatment options that are helpful but helps you formulate a plan for sustaining your therapeutic benefits.

-Don’t live with the misery of depression or another mental health issue.
-Schedule an appointment with a female psychiatrist by calling 414-763-6910 or use our convenient Request an Appointment form.
-We welcome patients from Milwaukee, New Berlin, Waukesha, Wauwatosa, West Allis and surrounding areas.
+Don’t live with the misery of depression, anxiety, bipolar disorder, PTSD, psychotic spectrum disorders, or another mental health issue.
+Schedule an appointment with a female psychiatrist by calling 414-763-6910 or by Requesting an Appointment online.

 We welcome patients from the Milwaukee area, including New Berlin, Waukesha, Wauwatosa, West Allis, and nearby communities.